howonlee/mertonon/docs/v0_7_roadmap.md

 - [ ] Deletion sidebars, get them all done
+- [ ] Get the nav-tos to be more friendly...

 - [ ] Splice in validations again
 - [ ] Creation sidebars